RoseMaster3000/fightorflight-aggro/README.md

 * Added a new config to disable the health sync for wild pokemon(the health sync for wild pokemon will be disabled by default)
 - Options to enable friendly fire
 - Nature multipliers.(It can't be edited in the config before.)
-- Failed captures will be counted as provocation.
+- Failed captures will be counted as provocation.(can be disabled in the config)
 - Strength and weakness can influence the pokemon's damage now(follow the Minecraft rule, mostly).
 Both the range attack and melee attack can benefit from this(I know these effects don't increase the damage of the projectiles in Minecraft.)
 - New config options: light_dependent_unprovoked_attack: The aggression system will only work in the dark areas if enabled.(Similar to the spiders in Minecraft, disabled by default)
 - New config options: do_pokemon_defend_creeper_proactive: Player owned pokemon can attack creeper proactively.(Disabled by default.)